snowplow/documentation/docs/tutorials/setting-up-r-to-perform-more-sophisticated-analysis-on-your-snowplow-data/index.md

 Note: you can access the relevant host, port, dbname and username fields by logging into the AWS console [console.aws.amazon.com](http://console.aws.amazon.com/), selecting Redshift and then clicking on the cluster you use for Snowplow:

 You can now fetch Snowplow data directly from Redshift into a dataframe in R, by executing the `dbGetQuery` statement to run a SQL statement against that data and return the data into R as a data frame.
-For example, the following query returns a list of visits to an ecommerce site, classified by whether the stage in the purchase funnel that each visit got to:
+For example, the following query returns a list of visits to an e-commerce site, classified by whether the stage in the purchase funnel that each visit got to:

 ```sql
 SELECT